Beyond-Reality/Beyond-Realty-Farscapes/config/rtfm/en_us/oregen/oregen.md

 ![Lapis ](item:minecraft:dye@4)

 ##### Generation information
 - There is no plant indicators for lapis and such it has a higher frequency than other types.
 - Lapis generates a few ways, A standard vanilla type distribution which is rare but can be found everywhere around 7 to 17 ** Y ** level
 - A Pipe Vein type similar to diamonds that generates as thick pipe veins, Which the motherlode can generate starting at 13 and going up to 22 Y level.
 Its contents can extend upwards of the 30 Y level in rare occasions if the center spawns at its highest point.
+These pipe veins can be found anywhere but have a higher chance to generate in **Cold** type biomes.
 - Also generates in mountainous regions that have terrain higher than sea level 64 Y.

 ## Redstone & Ruby